peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

     [Requestor](#requestor-metadata).
 It is REQUIRED that this JWT include a `kid` claim corresponding to a valid key.

-entity_identifier (required, string):  the Entity Identifier of the Requestor.
+entity_identifier (required, string):  the Entity identifier of the Requestor.

 trust_chain (optional, array of string):  an array of base64url-encoded bytes
     containing a signed JWT and representing the Trust Chain of the Requestor,